ManuelElizaldi/SisyphusCorner/Programming/ETL Course/Apache Kafka/Apache Kafka - General Notes.md

 - Replications -> Duplicates partitions into different brokers
 - Producers -> Kafka client applications that publish events into topics.
 - Consumers -> Kafka client applications that subscribe to topics and read events from them
+- Apache Kafka Controller -> Stores the metadata of all the clusters

 ### Note about Consumers and Producers
 Consumers and producers are decoupled, meaning that they do not interact between each other.
 They do not need to be synchronized between each other.